- Mobile Library Service Review 2013

 3. What will the revised service look like?

 The revised service will operate three vehicles, and a correspondingly smaller total number of stops.
 The bases for these vehicles are still to be decided, but are likely to cover three geographical areas – North Warwickshire (including Atherstone, Nuneaton and Bedworth), Central Warwickshire (including Warwick, Leamington, Kenilworth and Rugby) and South Warwickshire (including Stratford, Shipston and Southam).
-Options for the revised service will be presented in May 2013, via the Warwickshire County Council website, displays in library buildings, community forum meetings, and newsletters to service users, county councillors, parish councils and other stakeholders.
+Options for the revised service were presented in May 2013, via the Warwickshire County Council website, displays in library buildings, community forum meetings, and newsletters to service users, county councillors, parish councils and other stakeholders.

 4. What will happen to my local stop?